 DOES A COOL EARTH PARTNERSHIP LOCK IN CO2 INDEFINITELY?

-A forest protection agreement is signed at the beginning of every village partnership that agrees that Cool Earth funding will be given as long as no trees are logged.
-Budgets must be approved by the community as a whole and fall under one of six general spending categories.
-These are: poverty, health, education, micro-credit, sustainable incomes and conservation training.
+A forest protection agreement is signed at the beginning of every village partnership that agrees that Cool Earth funding will be given as long as trees are only cut for subsistence, leading to negligible forest loss.
+Budgets must be approved by the community as a whole and fall under one of several general spending categories including poverty, health, education, sustainable incomes and biodiversity.

-This is really important, as our previous partnerships have shown that by investing in these things, communities can make more money from sustainable income streams (like coffee, cacao, and jewellery) than they would from selling their trees.
-This means that we can be confident that no trees will be felled in Cool Earth’s partnerships whilst the communities are living – and making a living – in the area.
+This is really important, as our previous partnerships have shown that by investing in these things, communities can make more money over the long term from sustainable income streams (like coffee, cacao, and jewellery) than they would from selling their trees.
+This means that we can be confident that there will be negligible forest loss in Cool Earth’s partnerships whilst the communities are living – and making a living – in the area.

 Our data refers to projects implemented to date.
-We take pride in the fact that our light touch model works under any local conditions, but appreciate that new projects and global changes may bring new challenges and circumstances which are difficult in ways we haven’t encountered previously.
+By applying our model to different local conditions, we face new challenges and gain valuable learning.
 Our strict monitoring and evaluation framework helps to ensure that Cool Earth partnerships are as future-proof as possible.

 HOW DO YOU WORK OUT HOW MUCH CARBON IS STORED IN AN ACRE?

 We use the latest research on carbon storage.
-There is no significant variation in the type or density of forests protected in Cool Earth partnerships and the most current research suggests that 270 tonnes of carbon per acre of primary rainforest is at the lower level: most rainforest stores between 260 and 340 tonnes per acre in above-ground biomass.
+There is no significant variation in the type or density of forests protected in Cool Earth partnerships and the most current research suggests that 260 tonnes of carbon per acre of primary rainforest is at the lower level: most rainforest stores between 260 and 340 tonnes per acre in above-ground biomass.
 It’s worth pointing out that our figures don’t include soil or other below-ground carbon storage, which increases the carbon storage capacity of rainforests many times over.
+As no two patches of rainforest are the same, we’ve gone for a conservative estimate.

 Our figures for each partnership, and our average CO2 per acre figure, come from the following research papers: